-The purpose of this policy is to clearly set-out expectations around behaviour form all parties entering and accessing ARK Centre either in person, on the phone or online.
+The purpose of this policy is to clearly set out expectations around behaviour from all parties entering and accessing ARK Centre either in person, on the phone or online.
 The intention is to ensure that each and every individual has a positive and safe experience at, and with, ARK Centre and that all persons engaged with ARK Centre are safe and protected at all times.

-This code of conduct applies to all individuals entering and accessing ARK Centre for any reason.
-This includes:
+This code of conduct applies to all individuals engaging with ARK Centre including:

 - Members and Visitors here to participate in synagogue services, Centre events, activities, programs or meetings with staff.

 - Any individuals associated with Members and Visitors such as nannies and babysitters and those involved in leading activities or programs.

 Volunteers, Members, Visitors and individuals associated with Members and Visitors are referred to as “Members and Visitors” in this Code of Conduct.

 - Visiting ARK Centre

 ARK Centre is open and inclusive of all individuals.
 It is important that every person who enters ARK Centre is treated with respect and, by extension, that every person entering ARK Centre treats others with respect.

 It is requested that visits to ARK Centre are in line with services and events that have been advertised or as a result of a previously arranged appointment.

 Where applicable, it is required that payment for the event or program has been received prior to the Member or Visitor attending unless other arrangements have been made.